-1 SECTION 19.
+SECTION 20.
 TRANSFER BY OPERATION OF LAW.

-2 (a) In this section: 3 (1) "By operation of law" means pursuant to a law or judicial order affecting 4 ownership of a vessel: 5 (A) on account of death, divorce, other family law proceeding, merger, 6 consolidation, dissolution, or bankruptcy; 7 (B) through the exercise of the rights of a lien creditor or a person having 8 a lien created by statute or rule of law; or 9 (C) through other legal process.
-10 (2) "Transfer-by-law statement" means a record signed by a transferee stating that 11 by operation of law the transferee has acquired or has the right to acquire an ownership interest in 12 a vessel and containing: 13 (A) the name and mailing address of the owner of record and the 14 transferee and the other information required by Section 6(b); 15 (B) documentation sufficient to establish the transferee's ownership 16 interest or right to acquire the ownership interest; 17 (C) a statement that: 18 (i) the certificate of title is an electronic certificate of title; 19 (ii) the transferee does not have possession of the written 20 certificate of title created in the name of the owner of record; or 21 (iii) the transferee is delivering the written certificate of title to the 22 office with the transfer-by-law statement; and
+- (a) In this section: - (1) "By operation of law" means pursuant to a law or judicial order affecting ownership of a vessel: - (A) because of death, divorce or other family law proceeding, merger, consolidation, dissolution, or bankruptcy; - (B) through the exercise of the rights of a lien creditor or a person having a lien created by statute or rule of law; or - (C) through other legal process. - (2) "Transfer-by-law statement" means a record signed by a transferee stating that by operation of law the transferee has acquired or has the right to acquire an ownership interest in a vessel. - (b) A transfer-by-law statement must contain: - (1) the name and last known mailing address of the owner of record and the transferee and the other information required by Section 7(b); - (2) documentation sufficient to establish the transferee's ownership interest or right to acquire the ownership interest;

-1 (D) except for a transfer described in paragraph (a)(1)(A), evidence that 2 notification of the transfer and the intent to file the transfer-by-law-statement has been sent to all 3 persons indicated in the files of the office as having an interest, including a security interest, in 4 the vessel.
-5 (b) Unless the office rejects a transfer-by-law statement for a reason set forth in Section 6 7(c), not later than 20 days after delivery to the office of the a transfer-by-law statement, 7 including documentation satisfactory to the office as to the transferee's ownership interest or 8 right to acquire the ownership interest, and payment of all applicable taxes and fees, the office 9 shall: 10 (1) accept the statement; 11 (2) amend the files of the office to reflect the transfer; and 12 (3) if the name of the owner whose ownership interest is being transferred is 13 indicated on the certificate of title: 14 (A) cancel the certificate, even if the certificate of title has not been 15 delivered to the office; 16 (B) create a new certificate indicating as owner the name of the transferee; 17 (C) indicate on the new certificate any security interest indicated on the 18 canceled certificate, unless a court order provides otherwise; and 19 (D) deliver the new certificate or a record evidencing an electronic 20 certificate pursuant to Section 11(a).
-21 (c) This section does not apply to a transfer of an interest in a vessel by a secured party 22 under [UCC Article 9, Part 6].
+- (3) a statement that: - (A) the certificate of title is an electronic certificate of title; - (B) the transferee does not have possession of the written certificate of title created in the name of the owner of record; or - (C) the transferee is delivering the written certificate to the office with the transfer-by-law statement; and - (4) except for a transfer described in subsection (a)(1)(A), evidence that notification of the transfer and the intent to file the transfer-by-law statement has been sent to all persons indicated in the files of the office as having an interest, including a security interest, in the vessel. - (c) Unless the office rejects a transfer-by-law statement for a reason stated in Section 8(c) or because the statement does not include documentation satisfactory to the office as to the transferee's ownership interest or right to acquire the ownership interest, not later than 20 days after delivery to the office of the statement and payment of fees and taxes payable under the law of this state other than this [act] in connection with the statement or with the acquisition or use of the vessel, the office shall: - (1) accept the statement; - (2) amend the files of the office to reflect the transfer; and - (3) if the name of the owner whose ownership interest is being transferred is indicated on the certificate of title: - (A) cancel the certificate even if the certificate has not been delivered to the office;

+(B) create a new certificate indicating the transferee as owner;

+(C) indicate on the new certificate any security interest indicated on the canceled certificate, unless a court order provides otherwise; and certificate.

+(D) deliver the new certificate or a record evidencing an electronic under [UCC Article 9, Part 6].